Performance characterisation of the Hamamatsu R760 photomultiplier tube for the PLUME detector: Photomultiplier tube characterisation

 The linearity is studied at two different supply voltages: the voltage corresponding to a gain of $1.5\times10^5$ (approximately 650~V) for each PMT, and a voltage 400~V higher, representative of the conditions expected at the end of Run~4.
 For each voltage, measurements are performed at five different light intensities.
 The attenuation at each step is chosen such that the light intensity is approximately halved with respect to the previous setting.
 The integrated charge collected by the PMT is measured for each configuration by recording $10^4$ events, from which the average integrated charge, $Q$, is computed.
 The expected integrated charge, $Q_\mathrm{exp}$, is obtained by rescaling the charge measured in SPE regime, denoted as $Q_\mathrm{ref}$, by the ratio of the light intensity at the given operating point, $P$, to the reference light intensity, $P_\mathrm{ref}$:

 The reference point is chosen since the PMTs are expected to behave linearly when, on average, only a single photoelectron is produced.
 Due to the limited precision in measuring the low light intensities associated with the SPE regime, a relative uncertainty of $5\%$ is assigned to each data point.
 In the case of perfect linearity, the ratio $Q/Q_\mathrm{exp}$ is expected to be equal to unity.
 As shown in Fig.~\ref{fig:linearity_EA3551}, deviations of up to $30\%$ are observed for integrated charges of about 40~pC.
-However, linearity is preserved within $10\%$ for integrated charges below 10~pC, corresponding to the upper limit of the PLUME operational regime.
+However, linearity is preserved within 10\% for integrated charges below 10~pC, corresponding to the upper limit of the PLUME operational regime.
+On average, the observed deviation from linearity across all PMTs at 10~pC translates into a bias of about 6\% in the luminosity measurement.
+Since the average integrated charge per bunch crossing during operation is closer to 3~pC, the corresponding average luminosity bias is reduced to about 1.5\%.
+Within the associated uncertainties, this result remains compatible with the absence of any significant bias in the luminosity determination arising from non-linearity effects.
 The results obtained at the two high-voltage settings are compatible within uncertainties, indicating that the linearity does not strongly depend on the applied gain.